pauljohnston2025/breadcrumb-mobile/manual.md

 * caching current area to phone
 * caching current area to watch (offline tiles)
 * showing current area on watch
+* pinchable zoom
+* see users location on map
+* allow user to go to their current location

 ![](images/manual/mapview-noroute.png)
 ![](images/manual/mapview-nolevation.png)